-Section 2 Key estimates and judgements - impairment of goodwill and other intangibles
+Key Estimate and Judgement - Impairment of goodwill and other intangibles

-The recoverable amount of each of the CGUs has been determined based on value in use calculations using cash flow projections contained within next year's financial budget approved by management and other forward projections up to a period of five years.
-Management has used its current expectations and what is considered reasonably achievable when assigning values to key assumptions in its value in use calculations.
+The recoverable amount of each of the CGU's has been determined based on value in use calculations using cash flow projections contained within next year's financial budget approved by management and other forward projections up to a period of 5 years.
+Management have used their current expectations and what is considered reasonably achievable when assigning values to key assumptions in their value in use calculations.

-The calculations of value in use for both Pact Australia and Pact International CGUs are sensitive to the following assumptions:
+The calculations of value in use for both Pact Australia and Pact International CGU's are sensitive to the following assumptions:

-- Gross margins and raw material price movement Gross margins are based on average budgeted (next year's) margins which reflect current gross margins adjusted for any expected (and likely) efficiency improvements or price changes. - Cash Flows Cash flows beyond the one year period are extrapolated using growth rates which are a combination of volume growth and price growth.
+- Gross margins and raw material price movement Gross margins are based on average budgeted (next years) margins which reflect current gross margins adjusted for any expected (and likely) efficiency improvements or price changes. - Cash Flows Cash flows beyond the one year period are extrapolated using growth rates which are a combination of volume growth and price growth.
 Rates are based on published industry research and economic forecasts relating to GDP growth rates.
-The long-term growth rates are in the range of 2.0%-5.6% (2016: 2.3%-6.0%). - Discount rates The discount rates for each CGU are calculated using rates based on an external assessment of the Group's pre-tax weighted average cost of capital in conjunction with risk factors specific to the countries in which the CGUs operate.
-Foreign currency cash flows are discounted using the functional currency of the CGUs and then translated to Australian Dollars using the closing exchange rate.
-The pre-tax discount rates applied to cash flow projections are in the range of 11.8%-19.8% (2016: 11.3%-20.0%).
+The long term growth rates are in the range of 2.0% 5.6% (2016: 2.3% 6.0%). - Discount rates The discount rates for each CGU are calculated using rates based on an external assessment of the Group's pre-tax weighted average cost of capital in conjunction with risk factors specific to the countries in which the CGU's operate.
+Foreign currency cash flows are discounted using the functional currency of the CGU's and then translated to Australian Dollars using the closing exchange rate.
+The pre-tax discount rates applied to cash flow projections are in the range of 11.8% - 19.8% (2016: 11.3% - 20.0%).